railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

 Even though most analytic entries are produced automatically by the other OpenERP documents, it is sometimes necessary to record manual entries.
 It is usually needed for certain analytic operations which have no counterpart in the general accounts.

-To record manual entries, go to the menu :menuselection:`Accounting --> Journal Entries --> Analytic Journal Items` and click the `New` button.
+To record manual entries, go to the menu :menuselection:`Accounting --> Journal Entries --> Analytic Journal Items` and click the :guilabel:`Create` button.

 .. index::
    single: analytic; entries